Life is super confusing.

 When I was younger, there was a good stretch of time when I thought “Watergate” was just another word for a dam.
 Like, a literal gate for water.
 A water gate.

 But whenever I heard people use “Watergate” in conversation, I got this impression that it was not a good thing.
 As a result, for a few while I assumed that dams were somehow really bad things but had no idea why.
+Maybe that’s why “dam” was such a bad word?
+It was all so confusing.

 I eventually figured out what Watergate really was; however, that was by no means the last time I misunderstood something.
 Learning is great and also sometimes embarrassing.